material-motion/material-motion/specifications/plans/DirectlyManipulable.md

 ## Contract

 Registers Draggable, Pinchable, and Rotatable to the given target.
+May be provided with pre-configured gesture recognizer instances.
+If no gesture recognizer is provided, one will be created on the target.

 ```
 Plan DirectlyManipulable {